open-telemetry/opentelemetry-specification/specification/overview.md

 Both the collector and the client libraries SHOULD autogenerate semantic convention keys and enum values into constants (or language idomatic equivalent).
-Generated values shouldn't be distrubuted in stable packages until semantic conventions are stable.
+Generated values shouldn't be distributed in stable packages until semantic conventions are stable.
 The [YAML](../semantic_conventions) files MUST be used as the source of truth for generation.
 Each language implementation SHOULD